 Discussion

 The overall pattern of recent Russian intervention is largely consistent with our hypothesis that deterrence encourages capable actors to engage in calculated restraint.
-As the deterrence gradient drops off from West to East, Russia has more freedom to pursue its international objectives.
-Geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that shape deterrence credibility.
+As the deterrence gradient declines from West to East, Russia has more freedom to pursue its international objectives.
+Geography does not determine deterrence, but it is correlated with other factors like military power, NATO membership, and the proximity of interests that do shape deterrence credibility.
 While the degree of Russian interest does vary across these cases, the case of Ukraine demonstrates that Russia is sensitive to deterrence even when its interests are high.
 Differences in Russian choices also cannot be explained simply as an artefact of more options becoming available over time (i.e., maturation).
 The oldest cases (Estonia and Georgia) feature very different levels of intensity between them; as do the most recent (Ukraine and United States).
 To explain these differences, we must look to strategic incentives rather than technological capabilities.
 Gray zone conflict is not so much about the utilization of an expanding toolkit as careful decisions about what should be drawn from it.

 Every Silver Lining's Got a Touch of Gray

 Gray zone conflict occurs when capable actors intentionally limit the intensity or capacity of aggression and refrain from escalation.
 It differs from other forms of irregular or asymmetric warfare that are also limited because one of the combatants simply lacks the means to escalate.
 Unlimited war for the guerrilla will be limited war for the state.
 Gray zone actors, by contrast, exercise calculated restraint out of concern for the potential consequences of aggression.
 Adversaries who no longer possess monolithic interests will also prefer to compete around the edges rather than openly confront opponents, concerned that the maximization of military power would undermine larger political objectives.
 Limited conflict, ironically enough, is a symptom of deterrence success.
 Gray zone conflict, conversely, may be a reflection of weakness more than an expression of strength.